-Our other income and gain increased by RMB0.5 million or 31.3% from RMB1.6 million for the year ended 31 December 2013 to RMB2.1 million for the year ended 31 December 2014.
-The increase was primarily attributable to a number of one-off government grants we received for the year.
+Our other income and gain increased by approximately RMB2.7 million or approximately 129.6% from approximately RMB2.1 million for the year ended 31 December 2014 to approximately RMB4.8 million for the year ended 31 December 2015.
+The increase was primarily attributable to the increase of one-off government grants we received for the year and increase in bank interest income due to an increase of time deposit.